Methodologies for Feminist Change

 Political Subject: Feminist, Diverse, From the Grassroots

-Carmen Díaz, a member of the School’s political committee, argues that the School is our university: “We are epistemic beings —that is, we are producing knowledge.
+Carmen Díaz, a member of the School’s methodological commission, argues that the School is our university: “We are epistemic beings —that is, we are producing knowledge.
 We don’t need a degree.
 We only need to recognize our ability to conceive thought.
 We also cannot separate thinking, feeling, and theorizing.
 This allows us to apprehend what it means to build a liberating, feminist, grassroots political subject.”
 This political subject is built within grassroots feminism, a movement that connects local and global realities.
 “We have the epistemic skill and creativity.
 Even though epistemic skill is only recognized in universities, we are also building knowledge,” Sandra adds.

 The feminist political subject is empowered when a collective, continuous building process is made visible.
 It is a subject shaped and changed by everyday life in its diversity, which can come together in the struggle against the capitalist, patriarchal, and racist system.
 The discussions at the School brought to light the need for joint coordination and empowerment between grassroots movements with international perspectives—a foundational strategy of the World March of Women.
 In countries marked by intense authoritarianism, women fighters often feel alone and isolated.
 Internationalist spaces such as the IFOS create possibilities for them to speak and listen, and for building alliances that empower and protect women on the ground.
 The School is not only a meeting or an isolated event, but a process that contributes to empowering the internationalist feminist movement.